 Representative Example: On an assumed loan amount of £750 over 12 months.
-Rate of interest 292% (fixed).
-Representative 171%APR.
-Total repayment amount £1351.20 and total interest is £601.20.
-12 monthly payment of £112.60.** We do not know how many customers take out a loan or the APR, this calculation is based on the mean APR of the lenders we work with
+Rate of interest 191.2% (fixed).
+Total repayment amount £1726.68 and total interest is £976.68.
+12 monthly payments of £143.89.
+My Financial Broker is a broker, not a lender*.

-You simply apply for an online loan and if you meet the criteria, you will be given a quote on the screen of how much you can borrow and the interest rate you will pay.
+You can apply for an online loan and if you meet the criteria, you will be given a quote on the screen of how much you can borrow and the interest rate you will pay.

 The peer to peer platform will process your application and the funds will be provided by one or several individual investors.
 The investors will be completely anonymous to you, so you will only be communicating with the platform such as Zopa, Ratesetter or Lending Works.

-The peer to peer lending industry is regulated by the Financial Conduct Authority giving you peace of mind that it is safe to use as borrowers and investors.
+The peer to peer lending industry is regulated by the Financial Conduct Authority (FCA), giving you peace of mind that it is safe to use as borrowers and investors.

 The idea of borrowing from other individuals may seem a bit awkward, but actually they are usually a group of investors and their identity is kept completely anonymous.
 Peer to peer lenders offer an intelligent platform for borrowing and investing money.

-The main benefit is for those with adverse credit histories, who are often turned down by mainstream lenders, but now are able to access funds through peer to peer investors looking to get a better return on their investment.
+The main benefit of peer to peer lending is for those with adverse credit histories, who are often turned down by mainstream lenders.
+With this type of loan, such people are able to access funds through peer to peer investors looking to get a better return on their investment.

 Should I Invest Through Peer To Peer Lending?